Katoomba Area - Six Foot Track

 One of the great walks in Australia, the Six Foot Track is a challenging 44km walk from Katoomba to Jenolan Caves.
 Usually conducted over three days, the track passes through the Blue Mountains National Park and state forests, following an 1884 heritage track to the Caves that was built as wide as a horse-drawn vehicle – in other words, six foot.

 This epic hike begins in Katoomba at the Explorer Tree, where Gregory Blaxland, William Wentworth and William Lawson carved their names during their historic crossing of the Blue Mountains in 1813.
 Following timber steps and glens, the track descends into the beautiful Megalong Valley.

 From the old cemetery, the track then winds through bucolic farmland and past and wineries before descending to the Coxs River.
 Make the precarious crossing over Bowtells Swing Bridge, or pause for a dip in the refreshing waters.

-On the last day of your walk, descend into the Jenolan Caves, one of the world's oldest cave systems, dating back at least 340 million years.
-Tour the huge impressive Lucas Cave, follow an ancient river passage through the Imperial Cave, or observe the beautiful crystalline decorations of Orient Cave.
+On the third day, the path climbs the range before the descent into Jenolan Caves, one of the world's oldest cave systems, dating back at least 340 million years.
+Here you can tour the huge impressive Lucas Cave, follow an ancient river passage through the Imperial Cave, or observe the beautiful crystalline decorations of Orient Cave.